abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ## Circuit schematic
 The circuit consists of five main elements:
 * Voltage regulators
+The voltage regulators provide individual step down 5V DC power supplies from the input 19V DC for the control, heater, excitation and emission systems.
 * Control system
-* Heater system
-* Excitation system
-* Emission system

-The voltage regulators provide individual step down 5V DC power supplies from the input 19V DC for the control, heater, excitation and emission systems.
 The control system consists of a Raspberry pi that orchestrates the heater, excitation and emission systems.
 The control system uses a 12-stage binary counter to accuratly quantify the clock pulses from the emission system.
+* Heater system
 The heater system provides high current on/off switching of two 10W wire wound resistors that form the heating elememnt.
+The heating system utelises a thermal breaker that acts as a failsafe to shutoff the heating element in the event of a control  malfunction.
+* Excitation system
 The Excitation system sequentially illuminates LEDs in an eight LED array using an 8-channel analogue multiplexer.
+* Emission system
 The emission system sequentially reads clock pulses from light-to-frequency photodiodes in an eight photodiode array using an 8-channel analogue demultiplexer.

 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/FABL-8_schematic.png)